apache/doris-website/versioned_docs/version-3.0/admin-manual/data-admin/ccr/overview.md

 - **Cluster Migration**: When relocating a Doris cluster or replacing equipment, using CCR can synchronize data from the old cluster to the new cluster, ensuring data consistency during the migration process.

-### Job Categories
+### Task Categories

-CCR supports two types of jobs:
+CCR supports two types of tasks:

-- **Database-Level jobs**: Synchronize data for the entire database.
+- **Database-Level Tasks**: Synchronize data for the entire database.
-- **Table-Level jobs**: Only synchronize data for specified tables.
+- **Table-Level Tasks**: Only synchronize data for specified tables.
 Note that table-level synchronization does not support renaming or replacing tables.
-Each database in Doris can only run one snapshot job at a time, so full synchronization jobs for table-level synchronization need to be queued.
+Each database in Doris can only run one snapshot task at a time, so full synchronization tasks for table-level synchronization need to be queued.

 ## Principles and Architecture